 If you have been following me, you probably know by now that I talk about the beauty industry NON STOP!
 Especially in my “Evolution of the Beauty Industry” Series.

-Today I’m going to hopefully help many pros out there, because I see this question ALL of the time: “Doesn’t anyone know what brands offer pros discounts?”
-I’m going to give you a quick answer: YES, actually MOST brands out there do offer industry professionals discounts on their products-and I have a pretty extensive list below.
+Today I’m going to hopefully help many pros out there because I see this question ALL of the time: “Does anyone know which brands offer pros discounts?”
+I’m going to give you a quick answer: YES, actually MOST brands out there do offer industry professionals discounts on their products and I have a pretty extensive list below.